louis-tru/quark/docs/VULKAN.md

 - `_cmdPackFront` is older than `_cmdPack`; deferred destruction recorded into a submitted current pack therefore occurs after earlier front work in the single shared queue.
-- Framebuffer-owned one-level views are destroyed with their framebuffer state.
-  The texture's base view is only borrowed and must not be destroyed there.
+- Per-level framebuffers and one-level views are owned and destroyed by their `VkTexture`.
+The texture's all-level base view remains a separate owned view.
 - `VkShader` pipeline entries are borrowed references to resource-owned cached pipelines.